Sietseq/ISP/README.md

 $ mkdir download
 $ touch files.txt
 ```
-You will also have to go into ```worker.py``` and edit the proxy ip used and the username used for Siku..
-Be sure to login at least to generate a fingerprint for the scp process.\
+You will also have to go into ```worker.py``` and edit the proxy ip used and the username used for Siku.
+Be sure to login to Siku on this server to generate a fingerprint for the scp process.\
-After file the files.txt file with the links to which files you want to download with this instance.\
+After fill files.txt with the links to which files you want to download with this instance.\
 Then to run:
 ```
 nohup python worker.py &